Transfer ownership of Drive documents

-If you are a Google Apps super administrator, you can transfer all documents owned by one user to the ownership of another user in your organization.
+If you are a Google Apps super administrator, or a delegated administrator with both the Drive service privilege and the Data Transfer privilege, you can transfer all documents owned by one user to the ownership of another user in your organization.
 Documents owned by a deleted user cannot be transferred.
 However, if a user was deleted in the last five days, an admin can restore the user’s account and then transfer the document.

 After the transfer, the original owner retains editing privileges of the documents unless that user is deleted or their edit permissions are removed.

 Reassigning ownership of all of a user’s documents can be useful when the user leaves the organization.
 Before deleting a user from your domain, transfer ownership of their documents to avoid losing them.

 - Sign in to the Google Admin console.

 - Click Apps > Google Apps > Drive.
 Where is it?